Abhik123-creator/Laravel/dynamic-api/README.md

 ### Step 3: Use the API

-Once you have content types with fields, you can use the API to store data:
+Once you have forms with fields, you can use the API to store data:

 ```bash
 POST /api/content/{slug}